kguo1/IDPG/README.md

 ## Train and evaluate IDPG multi position prompt insertion
 We provide example training scripts for multi position prompt insertion.

-submitprtebase.slurm, submitcrbase.slurm,  etc are training scripts for multi position prompt insertion.

 ### Example usage
-Take submitcrbase.slurm as an example.
+Take The example below as an example.
 To run it, you need to download checkpoints.
 Next, modify the `SAVE` and `NEWSAVE` variable, where `SAVE` is the path to your checkpoint folder, `NEWSAVE` is the path where you hope to store the intermediate checkpoints (i.e., fine-tuned checkpoints).

 We explain the main arguments in following:
 * `insertionpositions`: The prompt insertion mode. modes 0 through four correspond to the prompt insertion positions from the original IDPG paper. mode 6 corresponds to multi position prompt insertion.